 Signs and Symptoms of Diabetes

 Signs and symptoms of type 2 diabetes include unusual thirst, frequent urination, weight change (gain or loss), extreme fatigue, blurred vision, cuts and bruises that are slow to heal, and tingling or numbness in the hands or feet.
 If you are experiencing any of these symptoms you should see your healthcare provider right away for a simple blood-sugar test.
 However, some people with type 2 diabetes don’t have symptoms.
 This is why it’s important to be tested.
-The Canadian Diabetes Association recommends screening for diabetes for everyone once they reach age 40 and every three years after that.
+Diabetes Canada recommends screening for diabetes for everyone once they reach age 40 and every three years after that.